Title Image

 While every wedding is different, my coverage and editing are deliberately consistent.
 You’ll always get a cohesive, timeless set of images — and you can explore recent work below to see exactly how that looks in practice.

-Sant Ffraed House is an 18th-century Georgian mansion in Monmouthshire, now fully restored as a luxury wedding venue near Abergavenny.
+Sant Ffraed House is an Grade II listed Edwardian house in Monmouthshire, now fully restored as a luxury wedding venue near Abergavenny.
 While its earlier history isn’t extensively documented, the house has been carefully reimagined into one of South Wales’ most sought-after wedding locations.

 Since the pandemic, the current owners have undertaken a sensitive restoration, elevating the house into the refined, exclusive wedding venue you see today.
 Many original Georgian features have been preserved, blending historic character with modern luxury — a huge part of what makes Sant Ffraed House wedding photography so distinctive.